Payolas: Work with David Foster (1985–1986)

 In 1985, producer and songwriter David Foster helped assemble the supergroup Northern Lights to record the song "Tears Are Not Enough".
-Hyde was one of over 40 vocalists featured on the song and Rock served as one of the engineers.
-Rock and Hyde came up with the song's title and contributed to the French lyrics along with Rachel Paiement, receiving co-writer credits on the song along with Bryan Adams, Foster, Paiement and Jim Vallance.
+Hyde was one of over 50 musicians featured on the song and Rock served as one of the engineers.
+Rock and Hyde came up with the song's title and contributed to the French lyrics along with Rachel Paiement.

 That same year, A&M Records recruited Foster to produce the band's next recording, 1985's Here's the World for Ya, with the hopes of bringing the band to the American market.
 The band's name was also changed to Paul Hyde and the Payola$.
 By this point, the band consisted of Hyde, Rock, drummer Chris Taylor and bassist Alex "A-Train" Boynton.
 Both Foster and Hyde's then-wife, Myriam Nelson, contributed some of the songwriting.
 Here's the World for Ya and the album's title track garnered six Juno Award nominations, including best group, album as well as best vocalist for Hyde, best sound engineer for Rock and songwriter of the year for both Rock and Hyde.
 The single, "You're the Only Love" charted in the US, peaking at No. 84 on the Billboard Hot 100 Chart—the first Payola$ single to do so.

 The album marked a change in the band's sound that alienated many of their longtime fans as a result.
 In 1987, Tim O'Connor of Canadian Press said that the album "was glossy and tight, but it wasn't the Payola$."
 In that same article Hyde said, "We compromised ourselves somewhat artistically," adding "We were untrue to ourselves and our fans."
 Rock said of the experience, "We learned a lot from him, he's a very good musician.
 We saw a complete other side of recording with David.
 It was very polished and professional," adding "The thing with David (Foster) is that it swung far too much his way."

 Despite the critical success, the album did not sell as well as hoped and the band was dropped by A&M in 1986.